pbatey/query-to-mongo/README.md

 })
 ```

-The format of the arguments was inspired by item #7 in [this article](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for RESTful APIs.
+The format for arguments was inspired by item #7 in [this article](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for RESTful APIs.

 ## Install
 ```